Dinner Plain Future Directions and Adaptations Pathway

-The Dinner Plain Future Directions and Adaptation Pathways Project explores the long-term future for Dinner Plain.
+The Dinner Plain Future Directions and Adaptation Pathways Project will set out a sustainable vision to guide decision making for the long-term future for Dinner Plain.

 What is the Dinner Plain Future Directions and Adaptation Pathways Project?

-The Pathways Project is focused on understanding how Dinner Plain can continue to function, adapt, and thrive over time in the context of environmental change, evolving community expectations, and operational and governance considerations.
+The Pathways Project is focused on understanding how Dinner Plain can continue to function, adapt, and thrive over time in the context of environmental changes and risks, evolving community expectations, and operational and governance considerations.

 It is intended to provide a clear, evidence-based foundation to inform future decision-making, policy development, and investment priorities.